 Frequency: every 2 years

 Training in Part C, Division 5 of the Food and Drug Regulations is a Health Canada required expectation.
-Given this, St. Michael’s Hospital has mandated training in Division 5 for anyone involved in conducting research activities for Health Canada regulated clinical drug trials at the Hospital.
+Given this, Providence St. Joseph’s and St. Michael’s Healthcare (the Network) has mandated training in Division 5 for anyone involved in conducting research activities for Health Canada regulated clinical drug trials at the Network.

 Effective January 1, 2016, Division 5 – Drugs training is mandatory for all research staff conducting a Health Canada regulated clinical drug trial.